 Although the Apple Watch Series 3 has the basic Emergency SOS feature, it is clear that the Apple Watch SE pulls ahead regarding safety and emergency features.
 If international emergency calling, fall detection, and noise monitoring are among your most valued Apple Watch features, then you should get the Apple Watch SE.
 If you want your Apple Watch to mainly serve as a fitness tracker and for notifications, for example, this will be much less important and the Apple Watch Series 3 will be sufficient.

 Apple Watch SE contains four times more storage than the Apple Watch Series 3, with 32GB instead of just 8GB.
-If you plan on downloading large amounts of music, podcasts, or photos to your Apple Watch, the Apple Watch SE would be the much more convenient option.
-Generally, storage is not a priority on the Apple Watch, so 8GB may be enough for many users.
+If you plan on downloading large amounts of music, podcasts, or photos to your Apple Watch, the Apple Watch SE is a much more convenient option.
+Generally, storage is not a priority on the Apple Watch, so 8GB will be enough for many users.

 The Apple Watch SE has a next-generation always-on altimeter to provide real-time elevation all of the time by using a new, more power-efficient barometric altimeter, along with GPS and nearby Wi-Fi networks.
 This allows for the detection of small elevation changes above ground level, up and down to the measurement of 1 foot, and can be shown as a new watch face complication or workout metric.